 At Building Z, drawing S03 section A shows the beams as W8x10 and section B shows W10x12, please advise which size should be used.

-For further reading on how to write an RFI.
-See my article on How to Edit an RFI which has more specific details on how to write an RFI.
+For further reading on how to write an RFI, see How to Write an RFI (Part 2) which has more specific details on how to write an RFI.